 These sort of products are broad-spectrum, and can be combined with terpenes.
 Meaning you get a variety of cannabinoids minus any THC (the compound which gets you high) and with intense flavour.

-We also have a post on the difference between full-spectrum, broad-spectrum, and isolate.
+To learn more check out our post discussing the difference between full-spectrum, broad-spectrum, and isolate.

 Outside of the above methods of taking CBD, it is also available in a variety of CBD edibles, capsules, pills and.